 DPR Brown Bag Lunch Series

-DPR Director Brian R. Leahy launched the Brown Bag lunch series in 2012 to educate the public about projects that showcase the department’s mission: Protecting human health and the environment by regulating pesticide sales and use; and encouraging reduced-risk pest management through research, grants and recognition.
+The DPR Brown Bag lunch series are periodic events that showcase programs and activities related to the department's mission: Protecting human health and the environment by regulating pesticide sales and use; and encouraging reduced-risk pest management through research, grants and recognition.

 November 2, 2016 Agenda, PDF (377 kb) "Integrated Vector Management in Placer County: Using New Tools to Tackle Mosquitoes in the Foothills."